zhangzq71/Arduino-FOC/docs/foc_shield.md

 # Arduino <span class="simple">Simple<span class="foc">FOC</span> Shield</span>

-At this moment we are developing an open source version of Arduin shiled specifically for FOC motor control.
+At this moment we are developing an open source version of Arduino shield specifically for FOC motor control.
 We already have prototypes of the board and we are in the testing phase.
 We will be coming out with the details very soon!

 ### Features